 (Recipe inspired by Kristen Miglore, Genius Cookbook)

-Cabbage and onions top it off with powerful anti inflammatory benefits.
+Cabbage and onions top it off with powerful anti-inflammatory benefits.
 Cabbage, loaded with vitamin K, is your brain food.
 Red onions with their high sulfur content have been shown to lower cholesterol levels.
-So…. if you’re not a beet eater, this may be reason to wade in and give it a try.
+So… if you’re not a beet eater, this may be a reason to wade in and give it a try.

 The only catch in the recipe is this: beets will turn your fingers pink when you grate them.
-I generally wear gloves or hold the beet in a paper towel as I grate to avoid this.
+Wearing gloves or holding the beet in a paper towel helps to avoid pink fingertips!

 - 2 raw Beets – grated